raffaelelu/comfyui-lmstudio-image-to-text-node/README.md

 -   Debug mode for detailed console logging.
 -   Automatic connection to the LM Studio server (no need to specify IP/Port in nodes).
 -   **Random List Picker** utility node for injecting randomness into prompts — supports weighted items, templates, multi-pick, shuffle, case control, exclusions, and reproducible seeds.
+-   **NEW**：Remove all thinking and reasoning content from output text in the **Image to Text node**, change the default user_prompt as well.
+Only keep the pure description will be kept as output.

 ## Installation